MariaPdg/image-autoencoding/README.md

 coco_test_data = 'coco_test2017/test2017'
 ```

 We use training and testing data for training.
 We allow to do this since VAE is trained in unsupervised manner.
-Evaluation is done with validation set.
+Evaluation is done with the validation set.

 ### Food-101

 * [Food-101](https://www.kaggle.com/dansbecker/food-101/download)

-Example directory: ```datasets/food-101/[images]```
+Example directory: ```datasets/food-101/images```

 ```python
 # FOOD-101 dataset